Types of Degrees Electromechanical Engineering Majors Are Getting

 Online Electromechanical Engineering Programs

-In the 2017-2018 academic year, 457 schools offered some type of electromechanical engineering technology program.
+In 2018-2019, 474 schools offered a electromechanical engineering tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|